senceit/micropy-node/README.md

 ### Environment setup

-You should have python installed with pip.
+You need to have python installed with pip.
+You also need to install Node.js and npm to run the web build scripts

 **Windows**:

 - Download: https://www.python.org/downloads/windows/ and follow the instructions to install python and pip
+- Download: https://nodejs.org/en/download/ and follow the insturction to install Node and npm

 Open a command prompt or powershell and change your directory to: